© Director of National Parks, 2011 | ISSN 1443-1238

 Protecting unique island ecosystems

-Parks Australia manages three national parks located in Australia's ocean territories.
-Christmas and Cocos (Keeling) Islands in the Indian Ocean and Norfolk Island in the Pacific Ocean are home to unique and fragile endemic flora and fauna that have evolved for a long period in isolation.
+Parks Australia manages three national parks in Australia's ocean territories.
+Christmas and Cocos (Keeling) Islands in the Indian Ocean and Norfolk Island in the Pacific Ocean are home to unique and fragile endemic flora and fauna that have evolved over a long period in isolation.
 These remote island parks have immense scientific, educational and conservation value and Parks Australia is working to develop more holistic models for their management.

 Christmas Island supports a wide range of unusual species and habitats, some found only on the island, and is of great international conservation and scientific interest.
 Although the island has been mined for phosphates since the late 1890s, most of its rainforest ecosystem remains intact and Christmas Island National Park now protects about two-thirds of the island environment, including two wetlands recognised as internationally important under the Ramsar Convention.

 The island has an extraordinary diversity and abundance of land crabs, especially red crabs which are the island's 'keystone' species as they influence the structure and species composition of the island's rainforest.
 Red crabs are renowned for their annual wet season migration, when up to an estimated 50 million march to the sea to spawn.
 The island also provides the last remaining nesting habitat for two threatened seabird species (Abbott's booby and the Christmas Island frigatebird) and supports many endemic plant and animal species.